elements-of-ai/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

 Set up your environment
 =======================

 Grab the `code samples <https://github.com/Barteus/kubeflow-examples/tree/0.2/e2e-wine-kfp-mlflow>`_ and let’s execute them together in order to get the most out of this document.
 You’ll need a working Kubeflow deployment with MLFLow up and running.
-For detailed installation instructions, take a look from `Charmed Kubeflow document <https://charmed-kubeflow.io/docs/install>`_ and from `MLFlow document <https://charmed-kubeflow.io/docs/mlflow>`_.

 During the journey through the pipeline, each step will show us something new.
 Let’s go!